Somifred/WomenTechsterFellowshipClass2024/README.md

-Project Topic- DataProfesionals_Survey
+# **Project Topic- DataProfesionals_Survey**

-# **Introduction:**
+**Introduction:**
-Analyzing the Job Satisfaction and Salary disparities in data-related roles using the Data Professional Survey by Alex Freberg
+Analyzing the Job Satisfaction and Salary disparities in data-related roles using the Data Professional Survey by Alex Freberg using Google Colaboratory

-About the Dataset:
+**About the Dataset:**
 This dataset was compiled by YouTuber Alex Freberg, more commonly recognized as Alex The Analyst.
 He conducted a survey among his audience, comprised mainly of data professionals, to assess the current landscape of data and those working within the field.
 The survey had the following questions;

 *   Date_Taken- Date Taken (America/New_York)